In Lab Engineering

 Project Implementation and Monitoring

-This report, submitted by the management of the holding entity, must specify, in particular:
+This report, submitted by the management of the implementing entity, must specify, in particular:

-• The use of the funds provided, as detailed in a financial report outlining the expenses incurred;
+- The use of the funds provided, as documented in a detailed financial report outlining the expenses incurred;

-• The value of industrial contracts awarded under the project;
+- The value of industrial contracts awarded as part of the project;

-In addition, one year after PUI funding ends, the organization will be asked to provide a follow-up report to COMIN to assess the program’s impact, particularly in terms of employment and the platform’s performance.
+In addition, one year after PUI funding ends, the organization will be asked to submit a follow-up report to COMIN to assess the program’s impact, particularly in terms of employment and the platform’s results.

 Submission Guidelines